-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

 g) Loss per share

 The Company computes the dilutive effect of options, warrants, and similar instruments by recognizing the dilutive effect on loss per share on the use of the proceeds that could be obtained upon exercise of options, warrants, and similar instruments.
 It assumes that the proceeds would be used to purchase common shares at the average market price during the period.
 For the years presented, this calculation proved to be anti-dilutive.
 Basic loss per share was calculated using the weighted-average number of shares outstanding during the year.
 Shares held in escrow, other than where their release is subject to the passage of time, are not included in the calculation of the weighted-average number of shares outstanding.